m-yamazoe/documentation/saas/configuration_management/chef_credentials.rst

 Make note of the client name and also the private key returned to you.

 .. note:: Note that we passed the ``-a`` option.
 This makes the enstratus account an administrator.
 This is optional but **HIGHLY** recommended.
-	If enStratus has permssions, it will clean up any node and client records for instances enStratus created.
+	If enStratus has permissions, it will clean up any node and client records for instances enStratus created.
 This is very valuable in cases where you are relying on search in your recipes as part of an enStratus deployment.
 	**Not only will enStratus never create any client or node records on its own but it will also NEVER delete any client or node records for anything OTHER than instances created from within enStratus**